 Beginning in the third year of Lower Elementary, children participate in standardized, growth-focused assessments.
 The school posts test results for parent review in My BackPack.

 However, we believe a child has multiple areas of strength, not just those measured by achievement tests.
 Though we regard these tests as a reflection of how your child compares to other children in these areas, we don’t believe these tests provide a complete assessment of your child’s strengths or areas of growth.
 The areas of achievement and of difficulty noted by the staff in your fall and spring conference and in your child’s final evaluation will contain far more valuable information about your child’s performance.

-Third through eighth grade students at Post Oak take the Measure of Academic Progress (MAP) twice per school year, once in fall and once in spring, and Middle School students have an additional winter testing session.
-Students use Chromebooks to take this computer-based adaptive test in the subjects of mathematics, reading, and language.
-Middle School students also take the science test.
+Third through eighth grade students at Post Oak take the Measure of Academic Progress (MAP) twice per school year, once in fall and once in spring, and Middle School students may have an additional winter testing session.
+Students use Chromebooks to take this computer-based adaptive test in the subjects of mathematics and reading.
 There is no need for students to study for the MAP assessment.
 Prior to taking the test for the first time, third graders and students new to Post Oak are given an orientation that includes an opportunity to try some practice questions.
 All students need is plenty of rest, a few words of encouragement, and a good breakfast on the day of testing.